python/cpython/Doc/distutils/packageindex.rst

     username: <username>
     password: <password>

-The *distutils* section defines a *index-servers* variable that lists the name of all sections describing a repository.
+The *distutils* section defines an *index-servers* variable that lists the name of all sections describing a repository.

 Each section describing a repository defines three variables: